The Firefox OS Simulator is still at an early stage of development, and isn't yet as reliable and complete as we'd like it to be.

 The screenshot below shows a debugging session using the Simulator.

 The Dashboard is on the top-right, running inside a Firefox tab.
 We've added one app, a packaged app called "Where am I?".
 At the top-left the app is running in the Simulator.
-We've also connected the debugging tools, which are in the window at the bottom.
-You can see that we've just hit a breakpoint in the app.
+We've also connected the debugging tools, which are in the panel at the bottom.
+You can see that the Console pane displays messages about the app.

 This guide covers the following topics:

 - how to install the Simulator add-on